TS-7553-V2-Sandbox

 eMMC Interface

 The eMMC module has a similar concern by default to SD cards in that they should not be powered down during a write/erase cycle.
 However, this eMMC module includes support for setting a fuse for a "Write Reliability" mode, and a "psuedo SLC (pSLC)" mode.
-With both of these enabled all writes will be atomic to 512 B and each NAND cell will be treated as a single layer rather than a multi-layer cell.
+With both enabled, all writes will be atomic to 512 B and each NAND cell will be treated as a single layer rather than a multi-layer cell.
 If a sector is being written during a power loss, a block is guaranteed to have either the old or new data.
 Even in cases where the wrong data is present on the next boot, fsck is often able to deal with the older data being present in a 512 B block.
-The downsides to setting these modes are that it will reduce the overall write speed and halve the available space on the eMMC to roughly 1.759 GB.
-Please note that even with these settings, Technologic Systems strongly recommends designing the end application to eliminate any situations where a power-loss event can occur while any disk is mounted as read/write.
-The TS-SILO option for the TS-7553-V2 can help to eliminate the dangerous situation.

 | WARNING: | Enabling these modes causes all data on the disk to become invalid and must be rewritten.
-Do not attempt to run the 'mmc' commands from the script individually, all steps in the script must occur as they are or the unit may be unable to boot.
+Do not attempt to run the 'mmc' commands from the script individually, as all steps in the script must occur as they are or the unit may be unable to boot.
 If there are any failures of the script, care must be taken to resolve any issues while the unit is still booted or it may fail to boot in the future. |

 | WARNING: | The script is only compatible with Rev. D or newer PCBs.
 Running the script on any previous PCB revision WILL result in the unit being unable to boot!
 There is no safe way to enable these modes on previous PCB revisions. |